 Programs to Support Workforce Acquisition, Retention and Training

+Offers matching funds for incumbent worker training.
 Training funds can be used to upgrade the skills of current employees while also creating opportunities for new hires in in-demand occupations and skills.
-Participants completing the program will gain transferable skills or industry-recognized certifications or credentials, leading to potential career growth and increased wages.
 Projects will be industry-focused and employer-based, targeting small business, particularly at the local level.
+Learn more.